-Storing tokens on GitHub makes a lot of sense.
-It's version controlled, allows you to work in different branches (think of a brand refresh that lives on a different branch than the current live version) and gives you varying access levels such as Read or Write access.
-Also you can integrate GitHub Actions which will allow you to create a token pipeline with Style Dictionary or other tools.
+Storing tokens on GitHub is beneficial as it's version controlled, allows you to work on different branches (think of a brand refresh that lives on a different branch than the current live version) and gives you varying access levels such as Read or Write access.
+You can also integrate GitHub Actions which will allow you to create a token pipeline with Style Dictionary or other tools.

-Go to https://github.com/new and create a new repository.
-Give it any name you like, make it public or private and initialize it with a README.
+- Create a new repository.
+Give it a name, make it private or public, and initialize it with a README (a crucial step).

-- Add any name (this is only used for the plugin UI)
+- Add a name (this is only used for the plugin UI)

-- Add your Personal Access Token which we just copied.
+- Paste your Personal Access Token which you just copied.

 - Add your GitHub repository (e.g.

 - Specify a file path where your tokens should be stored, e.g.